mothfuzz/odings/README.md

 If you change the engine code, you'll have to rebuild `gamesystem` as well as the engine itself.
 If you just change your mod, however, you *only* have to rebuild your mod for the changes to take effect.

+### Build for the Web
+It's as easy as changing the target when building - `oding build . -target:js_wasm32`

+This will produce a `.wasm` file.
+You can then run a local webserver in the engine directory (e.g. `python -m http.server) and open up `localhost:8000` in your browser.

+When shipping a web application, you'll need to host the engine's `.wasm` build, the `index.html` and the `runtime.js`.

+Note that web builds do not support mods.